-4 Requests for Safety and Security Report Data

-5 About the Georgia Tech Police Department (GTPD)

-, as a constant of the constan

-8 Preparation of the Annual Safety and Security Report

-/

-9 Reporting Crimes and Other Emergencies

-10 Suspected Child Abuse Reporting

-11 Creating a Safe Campus

-17 Timely Warnings/Clery Act Safety Alerts

-18 Emergency Response and Evacuation Procedures

-21 Security of and Access to Institute Facilities

-22 Sexual Assault, Dating or Domestic Violence, and Stalking Prevention and Response

-36 Sex Offender Registry

-37 / Missing Persons

-38 Alcohol and Drug Policies, Education, and Assistance

-40 Annual Disclosure of Crime Statistics

-40 Preparing the Annual Safety and Security Report Crime Statistics

-45 Annual Crime Statistics Charts
+4 Requests for Safety and Security Report Data 5 About the Georgia Tech Police Department (GTPD) 8 Preparation of the Annual Safety and Security Report 9 Reporting Crimes and Other Emergencies 10 Suspected Child Abuse Reporting 11 Creating a Safe Campus 17 Timely Warnings/Clery Act Safety Alerts 18 Emergency Response and Evacuation Procedures 21 Security of and Access to Institute Facilities 22 Sexual Assault, Dating or Domestic Violence, and Stalking Prevention and Response 40 Sex Offender Registry 41 Missing Persons 42 Alcohol and Drug Policies, Education, and Assistance 44 Annual Disclosure of Crime Statistics 44 Preparing the Annual Safety and Security Report Crime Statistics 49 Annual Crime Statistics Charts he daily crime log for the most recent 60-day period is available to the public on the Georgia Tech Police Department (GTPD) website at police.gatech.edu.
+Portions of the log older than 60 days are also available on the GTPD website or by request to openrecords@police. gatech.edu.